gsteemso/leopardbrew/share/doc/homebrew/Formula-Cookbook.md

 ln_s libexec/"name", bin
 ```

-The symlinks created by `install_symlink` are guaranteed to be relative. `ln_s` will only produce a relative symlink when given a relative path.
+The symlinks created by `install_symlink_to` are guaranteed to be relative.  `ln_s` will only
+produce a relative symlink when given a relative path.

 ## Handling files that should persist over formula upgrades

-For example, Ruby 1.9’s gems should be installed to `var/lib/ruby/` so that gems don’t need to be reinstalled when upgrading Ruby.
-You can usually do this with symlink trickery, or *better* a configure option.
+For example, Ruby 1.9’s gems should be installed to `var/lib/ruby/` so that gems don’t need to be
+reinstalled when upgrading Ruby.
+You can usually do this with symlink trickery, or *better* a
+configure option.

 ### launchd plist files

-Tigerbrew provides two Formula methods for launchd plist files. `plist_name` will return `homebrew.mxcl.<formula>`, and `plist_path` will return, for example, `/usr/local/Cellar/foo/0.1/homebrew.mxcl.foo.plist`.
+Leopardbrew provides two Formula methods for launchd plist files.  `plist_name` will return
+`leopardbrew.gsteemso.<formula>`, and `plist_path` will return, for example,
+`/usr/local/Cellar/foo/0.1/leopardbrew.gsteemso.foo.plist`.

-## Updating formulae
+## Updating formulæ

 Eventually a new version of the software will be released.
-In this case you should update the `url` and `sha256`.
-Please leave the `bottle do ... end`  block as-is; our CI system will update it when we pull your change.
+In this case you should update the `url`
+and `sha256`.
+Please leave the `bottle do ... end`  block as-is; our CI system will update it when
+we pull your change.

-Check if the formula you are updating is a dependency for any other formulae by running `brew uses UPDATED_FORMULA`.
-If it is a dependency please `brew reinstall` all the dependencies after it is installed and verify they work correctly.
+Check if the formula you are updating is a dependency for any other formulæ by running `brew uses
+UPDATED_FORMULA`.
+If it is a dependency please `brew reinstall` all its dependents after it is
+installed and verify they work correctly.

 # Style guide

-Tigerbrew wants to maintain a consistent Ruby style across all formulae based on [Ruby Style Guide](https://github.com/styleguide/ruby).
-Other formulae may not have been updated to match this guide yet but all new ones should.
+Leopardbrew wants to maintain a consistent Ruby style across all formulæ based on
+[Ruby Style Guide](https://github.com/styleguide/ruby).
+Other formulæ may not have been updated to
+match this guide yet but all new ones should.
 Also:

-* The order of methods in a formula should be consistent with other formulae (e.g.: `def patches` goes before `def install`)
+* The order of methods in a formula should be consistent with other formulæ (e.g.: `depends_on`
+goes before `def install`)
 * An empty line is required before the `__END__` line

-# Troubleshooting for people writing new formulae
+# Troubleshooting for people writing new formulæ

 ### Version detection fails

-Tigerbrew tries to automatically determine the version from the URL in order to save on duplication.
+Leopardbrew tries to automatically determine the version from the URL in order to save on
+duplication.
 If the tarball has a funny name though, you may have to assign the version number:

 ```ruby
 class Foobar